 There are additional community repositories that can be configured and used.
-See Bintray Repositories for more information.
+For more information, see Remotes.

-3.5 Building with Other Configurations
+3.6 Building with Other Configurations

 In this example, we have built our project using the default configuration detected by Conan.
 This configuration is known as the default profile.